KunteAbhishek/RSVP_MOVIE_CASE_STUDY_SQL/README.md

 # RSVP_MOVIE_CASE_STUDY_SQL
-This github repository contains a case study with IMDB data set with findings and recommendatations for RSVP Movies production house.
+This github repository contains a case study on IMDB data set with findings and recommendatations for RSVP Movies production house.